PeoplePulse helps WISDOM systematically identify opportunities to improve customer service excellence & experience throughout their Build journey.

 SEEK required a solution that offered flexibility, the option to easily tailor and duplicate surveys and individual questions, and the ability to control branding to deliver a professional image in both internal and external research efforts.

-We felt that from the contract negotiation stage through to final product training and product-related queries, Quinntessential showed a genuine willingness to work with SEEK to deliver the best possible solution to meet our needs.
+We felt that from the contract negotiation stage through to final product training and product-related queries, PeoplePulse showed a genuine willingness to work with SEEK to deliver the best possible solution to meet our needs.
 They made us feel that no request, however small, was too much trouble.

 Simon Waring, Communications Manager for SEEK Limited, believes that: